RelationalAI/rai-tokenflow-tutorial/installation.md

 ## Building the `rai_gnns_experimental.zip` package

 Similarly, for certain use cases that you'll be working through the Snowflake Notebook you will need to access certain RelationalAI services through the GNN Python SDK.
-To this end, you will need the `rai_gnns_experimental.zip` file.
+To this end, you will need the `rai_gnns_experimental.zip` file.b

 > [!NOTE]
 > You may ask a RelationalAI representative to give you this file if you don't have access to the source code.
 For your convenience a version has been provided in the [/for_stage](/for_stage/) folder but it is advisable to ask a RelationalAI representative for the latest version.